The full moment problem on subsets of probabilities and point configurations: Acknowledgments

 \section{Acknowledgments}

-The work of M. Infusino and T. Kuna was partially supported by the EPSRC Research Grant EP/H022767/1 and Zukunftskolleg Mentorship Programme of the University of Konstanz.
-The work of M. Infusino was also partially a Marie Curie fellowship of the Istituto Nazionale di Alta Matematica (INdAM) Grant PCOFUND-GA-2009-245492.
-The authors would like to thank Eugene Lytvynov and Maria Joao Oliveira for the helpful discussions. \cprime{$'$}
+The work of M. Infusino and T. Kuna was partially supported by the EPSRC Research Grant EP/H022767/1, the Zukunftskolleg Mentorship Programme 2016 and the Young Scholar Fund of University of Konstanz 83942718.
+We are also indebted to the Baden-W\"urttemberg Stiftung for the financial support to this work by the Eliteprogramm f\"ur Postdocs 1.16101.17.
+The authors would like to thank {Abdelmalek Abdesselam}, Eugene Lytvynov and Maria Joao Oliveira for the helpful discussions.